What Are Dental X-Rays?

 Are They Necessary?

 Dental x-rays are often needed to diagnose and confirm a diagnosis accurately.
 Dentists and dental hygienists can only see what is visible above the gums.
-Anything under the gums requires x-rays to analyse and monitor.
+Anything under the gums requires x-rays to analyze and monitor.
 X-rays are used to:

 - Monitor how your child’s teeth are coming into the mouth (erupting)